QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     v = (ρ * I - L) \ r
     reshape(v, N, M)

-Or to find the stationary solution,
+Or to find the stationary solution of the Markov chain

 .. code-block:: julia